Central Punjab

 Central Punjab is a geopolitical region in Punjab, Pakistan.
+The term is also used to refer to the traditional Majha region of Punjab.

 Geography

 Central Punjab is bounded by the southern boundary of Jhelum River down to the Sutlej, and consists of the five divisions: Lahore, Gujrat, Gujranwala, Faisalabad, and Sahiwal as well as two districts, Vehari and Sargodha.
 It comprises a third of land area of Punjab and 58% of its population, and produced Punjab's 45% of wheat, 69% of corn, and 83% of rice during 2019–2020.
 Central Punjab and Pothohar Plateau collectively comprise "Upper Punjab".